ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 "sentence*" { get; ++; put; } # unbalanced tape increment

 Generally if you increment the tape pointer with ++ then you will have to decrement it with -- in the same block.
+This is to ensure that the stack and the tape remain synchronised.
 There are exceptions to this rule, since you are free to write your scripts however you want, and to use the virtual machine in any way you wish.

 make sure that you are pushing as many times as there are tokens.